terra-money/docs/docs/dev/spec-treasury.md

 4. Otherwise, the new Tax Rate is $r_{t+1} = (n r_t \tau_y)/\tau_m$, subject to the rules of `pc.Clamp()` (see [constraints](#policy-constraints)).

-As such, the Treasury hikes up Tax Rate when tax revenues in a shorter time window is performing poorly in comparison to the longer term tax revenue average.
+As such, the Treasury hikes up Tax Rate when tax revenues in a shorter time window are performing poorly in comparison to the longer term tax revenue average.
 It lowers Tax Rate when short term tax revenues are outperforming the longer term index.

 ### `k.UpdateRewardPolicy()`